Bangladesh: Religious Freedom is Dead

 Hefazat-e-Islam has also pressed the government to enact blasphemy laws, quash gender equality efforts, and make religious education mandatory.
 Other points from the group’s agenda include removing every statue in the country, banning foreign culture, and preventing the free mixing of sexes.
 In order to uphold the Constitution and preserve civil liberties, the government must be firmer when dealing with such pressure groups.

-While secularism may not be a prerequisite for democracy, in the Bangladeshi context, the protection of the constitutionally-entrenched principle is imperative, as it ensures the safeguarding of minorities and their rights, limits the powers of the majority, and ensures that people of different faiths can practice their religions free of discrimination, intimidation, and persecution.
+Some people believe that secularism is not a prerequisite for democracy.
+In the Bangladeshi context, however, the protection of the constitutionally-entrenched principle is imperative as it ensures the safeguarding of minorities and their rights, limits the powers of the majority, and ensures that people of different faiths can practice their religions freely.
 After the first few attacks, the government downplayed the threat posed by terrorism.
-In the future, to prevent further tragedies, the ruling party will need to be more proactive in piecing together a comprehensive counterterrorism strategy as well policies that will ensure increased public safety.
+In the future, to prevent further tragedies, the ruling party will need to be more proactive in piecing together a comprehensive counterterrorism strategy as well as policies that will ensure increased public safety.